grafana/loki/docs/sources/logql/_index.md

 ## Metric Queries

-LogQL also supports wrapping a log query with functions that allow for creating metrics out of the logs.
+LogQL supports applying a function to log query results.
+This powerful feature creates metrics from logs.

 Metric queries can be used to calculate things such as the rate of error messages, or the top N log sources with the most amount of logs over the last 3 hours.

-Combined with log [parsers](#parser-expression), metrics queries can also be used to calculate metrics from a sample value within the log line such latency or request size.
+Combined with log parsers, metrics queries can also be used to calculate metrics from a sample value within the log line, such as latency or request size.
-Furthermore all labels, including extracted ones, will be available for aggregations and generation of new series.
+All labels, including extracted ones, will be available for aggregations and generation of new series.

 ### Range Vector aggregation

-LogQL shares the same [range vector](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors) concept from Prometheus, except the selected range of samples is a range of selected log or label values.
+LogQL shares the [range vector](https://prometheus.io/docs/prometheus/latest/querying/basics/#range-vector-selectors) concept of Prometheus.
+In Loki, the selected range of samples is a range of selected log or label values.

+The aggregation is applied over a time duration.
+Loki defines [Time Durations](https://prometheus.io/docs/prometheus/latest/querying/basics/#time-durations) with the same syntax as Prometheus.

-Loki supports two types of range aggregations.
-Log range and unwrapped range aggregations.
+Loki supports two types of range vector aggregations: log range aggregations and unwrapped range aggregations.

 #### Log Range Aggregations

-A log range is a log query (with or without a log pipeline) followed by the range notation e.g [1m].
-It should be noted that the range notation `[5m]` can be placed at end of the log pipeline or right after the log stream matcher.

-The first type uses log entries to compute values and supported functions for operating over are:
+A log range aggregation is a query followed by a duration.
+A function is applied to aggregate the query over the duration.
+The duration can be placed
+after the log stream selector or at end of the log pipeline.

+The functions:

 - `rate(log-range)`: calculates the number of entries per second
 - `count_over_time(log-range)`: counts the entries for each log stream within the given range.